rleber/bun/doc/file_format/file_format.md

 Note that the Huffman encoding algorithm doesn't care how many bits are in a "character".
 Because most Honeywell files were encoding as 8-bit characters stored in 9-bit bytes, this mostly is irrelevant.
 However, some files may include 9-bit characters encoded in Huffman format.
-When this is the case (which seems mostly to be object files of some kind), this software converts those 9-bit characters to an octal encoding.
-For example, if a file included a character 0777 (equivalent to 0x1FF), then it will be decoded as "\\o{777}".
+When this is the case (which seems mostly to be object files of some kind), this software outputs the decoded file in binary format.
+To be more specific, if ANY character in the file is more than 8 bits, every character is treated as 9 bits, which are combined into 36-bit words and then output in binary format.
+(Note: 36-bit words may not fit evenly into 8-bit bytes.
-(There's just one backslash in the string.)
+Because of this, the resulting output may have 4 additional zero bits appended to the end of it, to fill out the last byte.)

 Important note: I made several fits and starts trying to get this to work, but I finally succeeded.
 One of the major detours I made was trying to use the algorithm in the huff.b.obsolete.txt program.
 (Obviously, it